jdarling/d3rrc/docs/pie.md

 ###chart-color

-The color function used to colorize each of the bars.
+The color function used to colorize each of the segments.

 ```jsx
 var color = function(name){